 Since that time, more than $16,000 has been raised through an Internet fundraising site to help Larsen and Walsh get back on their feet.

 The all-day blowout coincides with Record Store Day, which is celebrated in the U.S. and abroad to recognize independently-owned record stores.
-One year ago, Larsen hosted local bands at his South Avenue West music store to mark the occasion and said it was such a success he began booking bands regularly and looked forward to hosting many more live music events.
+One year ago, Larsen hosted local bands at his South Avenue West music store to mark the occasion and said he began booking bands regularly and looked forward to hosting many more live music events.

 Lee Frankel, owner of The Crossroads, said he's excited to be able to do something to support his friend and former classmate.